 To the extent that we do not have sufficient liquidity levels to fund such capital expenditures, our ability to procure new contracts and renew existing contracts would depend on, among other things, our ability to obtain additional financing on commercially reasonable terms.
-Our ability to obtain additional capital, if and when required, will depend on, among other factors, our business plans, investor demand and the capital markets
+Our ability to obtain additional capital, if and when required, will depend on, among other factors, our business plans, investor demand and the capital markets.

 We have historically funded our operations with, among other things, borrowings under the WH Credit Facility (as defined in "Related Party Transactions").
-The WH Credit Facility has a maximum borrowing capacity of \$15.0 million, of which \$12.5 million was outstanding as of December 31, 2019.
-Our ability to borrow under this line of credit is subject to William Hill's approval of the use of proceeds, and we do not expect to be able to draw on this line of credit.
+The WH Credit Facility has a maximum borrowing capacity of \$15.0 million, and we have borrowed the entire \$15.0 million available as of September 30, 2020.
+Therefore, we will not be able to make any additional draws on this credit facility.